gaffar273/sbs-SimpleChainJS/README.md

 Returns `true` if both checks pass, `false` if tampering is detected.

 ## Proof-of-Work
-The `mineBlock(difficulty)` method increments `nonce` until the block’s hash starts with `difficulty` zeros (e.g., "00" for difficulty 2).
+The `mineBlock(difficulty)` method increments `nonce` until the block’s hash starts with `difficulty` zeros (e.g. "00" for difficulty 2).
 This simulates computational work for block creation.